boliqq07/featurebox/docs/index.rst

 .. image:: img.jpg

-Featurebox is a open Python library that implements a comprehensive set of machine learning tools for materials informatics, and aims to generate material features quickly and easily.
+Featurebox is an open Python library that implements a comprehensive set of machine learning tools for materials informatics, and aims to generate material features quickly and easily.

 Features: